-A Public Key Infrastructure requires several different elements for effective use.
 A Certificate Authority (CA) is used to authenticate the digital identities of the users, which can range from individuals to computer systems to servers.
 Certificate Authorities prevent falsified entities and manage the life cycle of any given number of digital certificates within the system.

-Second in command is the component of a Registration Authority (RA), which is authorized by the Certificate Authority to provide digital certificates to users on a case-by-case basis.
+Registration Authority (RA), which is authorized by the Certificate Authority to provide digital certificates to users on a case-by-case basis.
 All of the certificates that are requested, received, and revoked by both the Certificate Authority and the Registration Authority are stored in an encrypted certificate database.

 Certificate history and information is also kept on what is called a certificate store, which is usually grounded on a specific computer and acts as a storage space for all memory relevant to the certificate history, including issued certificates and private encryption keys.
 Google Wallet is a great example of this.